aaron68lee/Semantle/README.md

 # Semantle

-Semantle is a game about guessing a secret word per the following rules:
+Semantle is a game about guessing a secret target word.
+Games rules are described below.
+This program assists in solving the daily Semantle challenge.
+See a similar program I wrote for [Wordle](https://github.com/aaron68lee/Wordle-Solver).

-This computer program attempts to compare user performance with a machine that auto-guesses the secret word using NLP techniques.

 ## User Guide